emircuneyt01/cards/contact.md

 -You can help the tech community!

-We are looking forward your mails.
+We are looking forward your mail.

 **HackedButHow**